Mastering Featured Snippets: A Technical SEO Guide

 • Google Search Console: This free tool provides valuable data on your website's search performance, including keyword rankings, CTR, and impressions.
 Get started with Search Console - Google Search Central documentation on using Search Console to monitor website performance in search results.

-• SEO Software Suites: Tools like Semrush and Ahrefs offer comprehensive keyword tracking, rank monitoring, and competitor analysis features.
+• SEO Software Suites: Tools like Semrush and Ahrefs offer comprehensive keyword tracking, rank monitoring, and competitor analysis features, including identifying featured snippet ownership.

 • Google Analytics: Track organic traffic and conversion rates to measure the overall impact of your featured snippet strategy.